Sim-to-Real Transfer for Robotic Manipulation with Tactile Sensory: INTRODUCTION

 While the sense of touch is highly integrated in human perception, the same cannot be said about robotic manipulation.
 Compared to the sense of touch, other sensory information such as vision and force/torque is more commonly used in robotics~\cite{james2017transferring, akkaya2019solving, valassakis2020crossing, tsai2021droid}.
 Vision can provide global information of the environment such as spatial distances as well as local features like shapes and colors without the need of contact.
 In the event of visual occlusion, however, vision becomes insufficient.
 On the other hand, force/torque sensors are often mounted on the robot joints and are used to achieve proper compliance.
 Coupled with the appropriate force controller, joint based force/torque sensors enable safe robot execution in an uncertain and dynamic environment.
 Nonetheless, force/torque sensors cannot provide direct information about the contact area due to the intermedium of the kinematics chain and the entanglement of multiple contact forces.
 In a contact-rich task, tactile sensors can overcome the above deficiencies in vision and force/torque sensors by providing more local and direct contact details.

 There is an increasing interest in the usage of tactile sensors for robotic grasping and manipulation.
 However, the task of developing sensors that have high spatial and force sensitivity, precision and reliability remains a formidable challenge.
-In addition, reasoning about the state of the environment from tactile perception is often not as intuitive as sensors like vision and force/torque sensors.
+In addition, reasoning about the state of the environment from tactile perception is often not straightforward due to spatially local information.
 Many questions remain as to how tactile information should be incorporated into robotics control for the enhancement of manipulation performance.

 Despite the recent success of Reinforcement Learning (RL) in robotics~\cite{akkaya2019solving, valassakis2020crossing, tsai2021droid, andrychowicz2020learning}, applications involving RL in real-robot grasping and manipulation using tactile sensing is still limited.
 One major reason is the prohibitive cost of conducting physical experiments on actual robots.
 Excessive experiments on physical robots will result in mechanical impairments as well as irreversible damage to fragile components such as tactile sensors.
 This is further exaggerated by the need for tactile sensors to make frequent contact with the environment in order to acquire data.
 To this end, training in simulation becomes a good alternative.
 Unfortunately, the simulation of tactile signals is not commonly provided on many simulation platforms.
 Furthermore, the policies trained in simulation may fail to work on the real robot due to the discrepancy between the simulation and the reality, \emph{i.e.}, the reality gap.
 Therefore, to incorporate tactile information in RL, it is crucial to 1) tackle the modeling of the tactile sensor in simulation and 2) cross the reality gap.